-We expect students to have a minimum Grade 6 (equivalent to GCSE Grade B) in English Literature and Grade 5 in English Language, due to the demands of the A level course.
+We expect students to have a minimum grade 6 in English Literature and grade 6 in English Language due to the demands of the A level course.

 The aim of the course is to foster and encourage an enjoyment and appreciation of literature in a number of contexts, as well as to hone analytical skills.
 It is essential, therefore, that any student who wishes to commence the A level must enjoy reading and studying literature.
 In addition, the course also gives students the opportunity to develop their critical thinking.
 It is also important that they are willing to orally contribute to lessons.